Lady Deathstrike: Wolverine, X-Men, and Alpha Flight

-At times she has resigned her quest to kill Logan and has even worked with the X-Men cooperatively toward a common goal, such as the defeat of Stryfe.
-In an encounter with Logan shortly after Magneto removed the adamantium from his skeleton, Lady Deathstrike again encounters Puck and Vindicator.
-The fight with Wolverine destroys much of Vindicator's house and ends when Wolverine reveals his bone claws.
+At times she has resigned her quest to kill Logan and has worked cooperatively with the X-Men toward a common goal, such as the defeat of Stryfe.
+In an encounter with Logan shortly after Magneto removed the adamantium from his skeleton, Lady Deathstrike again encountered Puck and Vindicator.
+The fight with Wolverine destroyed much of Vindicator's house and ended when Wolverine revealed his bone claws.
 As Logan no longer possessed the adamantium stolen from her father, she concluded there was no honor to be gained by killing him.
 She leaves the premises peacefully.
 However, she still remains a mercenary and an assassin.
-Despite all this, Yuriko is set apart from many of the X-Men's foes in that she adheres to an honor code, despite being emotionally disturbed.

-When Captain America unexpectedly appears in Japan after a year spent in another dimension, he manages to find Lady Deathstrike working with terrorists.
+When Captain America appears in Japan after a year spent in another dimension, he manages to find Lady Deathstrike working with terrorists.
 Their goals were to drive American influence out of Japan, by any means possible, including mass murder.
 Captain America defeats her before any innocent lives are lost.

 Lady Deathstrike resurfaced as an ally of William Stryker.
 She displays a new ability to access the Internet via her cybernetics but this led to her being co-opted and controlled by Mount Haven's computer systems.

 Lady Deathstrike was responsible for mutilating and nearly killing Sunfire, whose legs she severed in battle.

+Civil War

-Following her confrontation with Rogue and Sunfire, Lady Deathstrike resurfaced as a member of one of the United States government's Army of Thunderbolts in the super hero Civil War, temporarily released from prison in order to go after the Secret Avengers, who resisted the Superhuman Registration Act.
+Following her confrontation with Rogue and Sunfire, Lady Deathstrike resurfaced as a member of one of the United States government's Army of Thunderbolts in the super hero Civil War, temporarily released from prison to go after the Secret Avengers, who resisted the Superhuman Registration Act.
 She fights alongside other criminals such as Venom, Jester, Bullseye, Jack O'Lantern, Taskmaster, and Songbird.
 She participates in the final battle of the Civil War in Times Square, New York City, before being sent to the Negative Zone Prison.

+Messiah Complex

 Lady Deathstrike returns during the Messiah Complex story to play an important role in the series, facing off against X-23.
 This was confirmed by IGN Comics, who, in their editorial analysis "13 Days of Messiah Complex," revealed that Deathstrike would be leading a new team of Reavers throughout the event.
 As reported, Lady Deathstrike appears alongside the Reavers, now made up of nameless Purifiers with armor and weapons instead of any former members.
 Having allied with the Purifiers to destroy mutant-kind, Lady Deathstrike leads the new Reaver team against the New X-Men, gravely wounding Hellion in the process.
 Her armor was destroyed by X-23 and Rockslide.
 She appears again in pursuit of Cable and the mutant newborn where she battled X-Force and X-23 again and X-23 nearly kills her.